lobre/cli/README.md

     })
     app.Run()

-Where running your cli app, a usage documentation will be printed if you add the "--help" flag, or if you don't provide a command or a group.
+Where running your cli app, a usage documentation will be printed if you add the `--help` flag, or if you don't provide a command or a group.